bautista-johnmatthew/pinoy-cuisines-api/README.md

 # pinoy-cuisines-api
-RESTful API built using Flask and Python3
+A simple RESTful API built using Flask and Python3.

-Dish and ingredients were created first for testing.
+This API cotains data about filipino cuisines and basic details including ingredients, description and method of cooking.

+View the api documentation in the url hosted using render: [pinoy-cuisines](https://pinoy-cuisines-api.onrender.com)

+## Features
+- View all dishes and ingredients
+- Add new data using POST method
+- Update items using PUT method

+## Contributors
+- @banzali-gracegabrielle
+- @managbanag-johnmark
+- @espinola-frankiejosh